-Want to avoid creating mountains of rubbish that often gets generated at this time of year?
+Are you on a mission to have a zero waste Christmas?
+Do you want to avoid creating the mountains of rubbish that often get generated at this time of year?

 Hit the thrift stores, charity shops and vintage/second-hand stores to find interesting and unique gifts that are pre-loved and still have a lot of life in them.